On the modern web, having a website is only half the battle.

 All that research you’ve just done now becomes even more valuable—because now you can ensure that your content focuses on that topic with laser precision.
 And that informs more than just the topic and discussion points.

 It also gives me words and phrases that have to appear in the:

 - Meta description

-So if I’m writing a page focused on “responsive web design examples,” I can start writing all those page elements before I even have the whole post or page outlined.
-Like so:
+So if you’re writing a page focused on “responsive web design examples,” you can start writing all those page elements before you even have the whole post or page outlined.
+For example: